-* There is no proof that growing causes pain.
+- There is no proof that growing causes pain.
 The word “growing” is misleading.
-They believe that children get these pains from being very active throughout the day.
+Some believe that children get these pains from being very active throughout the day.
+On the contrary, some kids get the pains on days they are not active.

 Remedies to Treat Growing Pains: